bscheue/config/README.md

+### Config

-still growing, but some of my config stuffs.
+still growing, but some of my config stuffs

 obligatory xkcd: